How to remove ink from leather – and keep it at its best

 How to remove ink from leather with alcohol

-Another popular way to remove ink from leather is alcohol, as Mihalis advises, ‘Place the stain face down on top of some paper towels or dip a cloth or cotton bud or sponge in rubbing alcohol and dab first around the stain, then directly on it.
+Another of our favorite cleaning tips for removing ink from leather is alcohol.
+Mihalis advises, ‘Place the stain face down on top of some paper towels or dip a cloth or cotton bud or sponge in rubbing alcohol and dab first around the stain, then directly on it.

 ‘You should see the ink transfer to the paper towel underneath the stain,’ says Mihalis.